 - Symptoms of drunkenness without other signs of alcohol use

 - Exhaustion or stupor

-- Changes in behavior
+- Aggressive behavior

 - Refusal to answer questions about where they have been and what they have been doing

 Anyone exhibiting these signs is in dire need of help from a drug rehabilitation center.

 Rohypnol Withdrawal Symptoms

 When someone has been using flunitrazepam heavily or over an extended period, they can expect to experience Rohypnol withdrawal when their use stops.
 Withdrawal symptoms of Flunitrazepam are unpleasant and can become dangerous in certain situations.

 Rohypnol withdrawal symptoms include:

 - respiratory and cardiac irregularities